jing-yen/tp/docs/UserGuide.md

 ### Add an expense with equal portions of spending
 Adds an expense with amount split equally among everyone.
+> Note: Names of payer  and friends are case-sensitive.

 Format: `add d/DESCRIPTION n/NAME f/FRIEND1 f/FRIEND2 ... a/AMOUNT`